Hillside Avenue buses

-The Q1, Q36, and Q43 bus routes constitute a public transit line in Queens, New York City.
+The Q1, Q36, Q43 and Q82 bus routes constitute a public transit line in Queens, New York City.
 The routes run primarily along Hillside Avenue from the Jamaica, Queens commercial and transportation hub towards several eastern Queens neighborhoods on the city border with Nassau County.
-Originally operated by the North Shore Bus Company until 1947, all three routes are now operated by MTA Regional Bus Operations under the New York City Transit brand.
+Originally operated by the North Shore Bus Company until 1947, all four routes are now operated by MTA Regional Bus Operations under the New York City Transit brand.